 On September 30, 2015, the Company's Spanish subsidiary entered into an employment agreement with Mr. Galvez in accordance with local practice that remains in effect unless terminated according to the agreement's terms.
 The agreement specifies that Mr. Galvez is entitled to base salary, short term incentive compensation, use of a Company car, medical coverage and termination provisions.
 The employment agreement also includes a customary nondisclosure provision.
 The Company may terminate the employment agreement without cause or as a result of Mr. Galvez's breach of his employment obligations.
-If Mr. Galvez is terminated by the Company without cause, or pursuant to local law, if

-Mr. Galvez terminates the agreement within 3 months after a change in control of the Company's Spanish subsidiary, the executive is entitled to severance benefits to include 16 months' of (i) base salary, (ii) short term incentive compensation, and (iii) benefits.
+If Mr. Galvez is terminated by the Company without cause or, pursuant to local law, if Mr. Galvez terminates the agreement within 3 months after a change in control of the Company's Spanish subsidiary, the executive is entitled to severance benefits to include 16 months' of (i) base salary, (ii) short term incentive compensation, and (iii) benefits.
 If Mr. Galvez is terminated by the Company due to a serious and willful breach by him of his obligations, he is not entitled to severance benefits.

-On December 18, 2016 the Company entered into a letter agreement with Mr. Galvez pursuant to which we agreed to provide Mr. Galvez with expatriate benefits relating to his current international assignment in the U.S., which began in April 2017.
-The additional benefits that he receives are directly related to the additional expenses Mr. Galvez incurs as a result of his U.S. assignment.
-His benefits include relocation expenses to the U.S., payments for housing, cost of living, payments and services in accordance with the Company's tax equalization policy, transportation benefits subject to country guidelines, participation in the Company's U.S.health plan, reimbursement of home-leave expenses and tax preparation assistance.
-In addition, upon the completion of his international assignment, we will pay for necessary and reasonable expenses (as determined under the Company's International Assignment Policy) to relocate Mr. Galvez back to Spain or to another Berry location.
-In the event the Company terminates Mr. Galvez's employment for cause or Mr. Galvez voluntarily terminates his employment, other than for exceptional circumstances, he will not be entitled to relocation benefits and all expatriate benefits will cease with the exception of tax preparation services and those available under the Company's tax equalization policy.
-If the Company terminates Mr. Galvez's U.S. assignment without cause, and Mr. Galvez elects to return to his home country within 3 months of termination, he will be entitled to specified relocation benefits and all expatriate benefits will cease with the exception of tax preparation services and those available under the Company's tax equalization policy.
+On December 18, 2016 the Company entered into a letter agreement (the "2016 Letter Agreement") with Mr. Galvez pursuant to which we agreed to provide Mr. Galvez with expatriate benefits relating to his international assignment in the U.S., which began in April 2017.
+The additional benefits that he received were directly related to the additional expenses Mr. Galvez incurred as a result of his U.S. assignment.
+His benefits under the 2016 Letter Agreement included relocation expenses to the U.S., payments for housing, cost of living, payments and services in accordance with the Company's tax equalization policy, transportation benefits subject to country guidelines, participation in the Company's U.S. health plan, reimbursement of home-leave expenses and tax preparation assistance.
+In addition, upon the completion of his international assignment, we would pay for necessary and reasonable expenses (as determined under the Company's International Assignment Policy) to relocate Mr. Galvez back to Spain or to another Berry location.
+In the event the Company terminated Mr. Galvez's employment for cause or Mr. Galvez voluntarily terminated his employment, other than for exceptional circumstances, he was not entitled to relocation benefits and all expatriate benefits would have ceased with the exception of tax preparation services and those available under the Company's tax equalization policy.
+If the Company terminated Mr. Galvez's U.S. assignment without cause, and Mr. Galvez elected to return to his home country within 3 months of termination, he would have been entitled to specified relocation benefits and all expatriate benefits would cease with the exception of tax preparation services and those available under the Company's tax equalization policy.